rishmathur21/rishabmathur/README.md

 # Personal Website for Rishab Mathur

-I have owned the domain rishabmathur dot com for years, but it was a shame that I wasn't using it.
+I have owned the domain rishabmathur dot com for years, but never really used it.
 I took the opportunity during the quarantine to built a website using React.

 Live at: https://rishabmathur.com